Philip DeFranco: YouTube

 Beginning in 2016, DeFranco became notably critical of YouTube's advertising policies, as they would begin to result in widespread demonetization–a term describing an incident in which something triggered YouTube's system to remove advertisements from a video–for creators across the platform.
 DeFranco's criticism of YouTube regarding this topic would continue in the following years.

 Dating as far back as 2008, DeFranco has been frequently cited as pondering a potential end to his eponymous news series or an exit from the platform altogether.
-DeFranco's reasons for this have varied from a personal want to "not overrun [his] time" to being frustrated with platform's unstable revenue source.
+DeFranco's reasons for this have varied from a personal want to "not overrun [his] time" to being frustrated with the platform's unstable revenue source.
 In April 2018, DeFranco again expressed frustrations with the YouTube platform and detailed his progress on developing a network; he hired a six-person research and investigative team, curated hosts for short- and long-form content, and tested a morning podcast, among other things in preparation for the network's launch.
 Months later while at VidCon, he stated that he saw himself walking from hosting the PDS within three years, saying "I don't know how to do the show I'm doing now in three years without phoning it in."
 He also added that he would remain online in some capacity, expressing, "in some way, I will always want to make a show and have that interaction, and I think that will evolve."

 Personal life

 DeFranco has polycystic kidney disease which he inherited from his father and grandfather.
 He has a younger sister named Sabrina.

-As of 2020, DeFranco lives in Encino, Los Angeles, with his wife, media literacy and mental health advocate Lindsay Jordan DeFranco (née Doty), and their two sons.
+DeFranco is married to media literacy and mental health advocate Lindsay Jordan DeFranco (née Doty).
 DeFranco proposed to Doty, then his longtime girlfriend, on August 16, 2013, at his "DeFranco Loves Dat AZ" show in Tempe, Arizona.
 Their first son, named Philip James "Trey" DeFranco III, was born in 2014.
-The couple married on March 7, 2015, and it was captured on social media.
+The couple married on March 7, 2015, and their wedding was captured on social media.
 Their second son, Carter William DeFranco, was born in 2017.
 In 2019, Lindsay launched Not So Fast, a media literacy campaign.
 The couple moved into their Encino home in late 2019 after previously living in San Fernando and Sherman Oaks.
+In 2024, they moved again, relocating to Georgia.

+In April 2020, DeFranco posted on Twitter, expressing feelings of "heavier and heavier depression", and added he would be scrapping the episode of his eponymous show he was working on and taking a short break from YouTube.